 Film Pittsburgh presents independent films from around the world during four annual film festivals: JFilm, ReelAbilities, Robinson International Short Film Competition and Teen Screen.
 The organization's programming is designed to reach a broad range of people and emphasizes collaboration with other organizations.

 This unique program offers two thrusts: WQED Filmmakers which focuses on enriching adults in the film community and WQED Film Academy, student-focused programming for middle and high school students with opportunities to shoot on location or at the WQED Studios.

 Hollywood film crews are drawn to Pittsburgh for its endless variety of architecture, neighborhood charm and great local support.
-More than 50 major films have been shot on location in the area during the past decade, including the Academy Award-winning The Silence of the Lambs, Lorenzo's Oil and Hoffa.
+More than 50 major films have been shot on location in and around the city during the past decade.
+Several films have also taken home prestigious honors, including the Academy Award-winning The Silence of the Lambs, Lorenzo's Oil and Hoffa.
 Other highlights include: